-- Completed application for admission submitted online at uhsp.edu/apply, through the Common Application or by paper application - Official high school transcript that includes all work through at least the 11th grade - ACT or SAT scores\ - (Recommended) a list of current courses and projected spring semester courses.
+- Completed application for admission submitted online at uhsp.edu/apply, through the Common Application or by paper application - Official high school transcript that includes all work through at least the 11th grade - ACT or SAT scores - (Recommended) a list of current courses and projected spring semester courses. - (Recommended) letters of recommendation from guidance counselor or science/math teachers.